NHOrus/srwq-compilation/episode-03.md

 "Commitees still out.
 What are you hiding from?
 EFA?"

-"Er...no...it's a little more complicated than that..."
+"Er... no... it's a little more complicated than that..."

 Axel leaps up to the top of the ridge, and has a good look at the scene.

-"Well now....that is complicated, now that you mention it."
+"Well now... that is complicated, now that you mention it."

 ---
 #####THREAD OVER